awsdocs/aws-go-developer-guide/doc_source/ec2-example-elastic-ip-addresses.rst

 .. literalinclude:: example_code/ec2/ec2_release_address.go
    :lines: 33-38

-Initialize a session that the SDK will use to load configuration, credentials, and region information from the shared config file, ~/.aws/config, and create a new EC2 service client.
+Initialize a session that the SDK will use to load credentials from the shared credentials file, ~/.aws/credentials, and create a new EC2 service client.

 .. literalinclude:: example_code/ec2/ec2_release_address.go
    :lines: 42-47